dylanlott/vedh/README.md

 - [How to import an SQL dump into Postgres](https://stackoverflow.com/questions/6842393/import-sql-dump-into-postgresql-database)
 - [Make sure when you rows.Scan() you don't point it at a nil value](https://stackoverflow.com/questions/44670212/scan-sql-null-values-in-golang/46753197)

-## Deployment (Docker Hub, legacy)

-Deployments are run using `vtec2/watchtower` to watch for container updates to Docker Hub.
-New builds are tested and then tagged `latest` and pushed to Docker Hub so that Watchtower detects them on the EDH-Go production server.

 ## Environments

 `app/.env.local` sets local environemnt variables and is used when `yarn start` is run.